ProfDavisSmith/QuestionsWeHave/README.md

    * The Mind-Body Problem by Tim Crane
    * Minds, Brains and Programs by John Searle
 7. Do We Have Free Will?
 What Is It?
-   * Are Libertarianism and Physicalism Compatible? by Davis Smith
+   * Libertarianism and The Mind-Body Problem by Davis Smith
-   * Are Dualism and Libertarianism Compatible? by Davis Smith
 9. Does God Exist?
 If So, Why Is There Evil?
 10. What is Knowledge?
 How Do We Know Things?
     * Meditations on First Philosophy by René Descartes